learnk8s/learnk8s.io/src/bite-sized-articles/ingressApiGateway/ingressApiGateway.md

 **The selling point for Gloo is that it is capable of auto-discovering API endpoints for your application and automatically understands arguments and parameters.**

-It might hard to believe (and sometimes their documentation doesn't help either), so here's an example.
+It might be hard to believe (and sometimes their documentation doesn't help either), so here's an example.

 Imagine you have a REST API for an address book.